parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Tap Install
 You will see the files on your internal storage, go to Download folder Tap on ParrotMod_Grouper_Stable.zip
+Tap add more zips
+You will see the files on your internal storage, go to Download folder Tap on UPDATE-SuperSU-v2.46.zip
 Swipe to confirm flash
 When it finishes installing tap Reboot System
 Your tablet will reboot (THE FIRST BOOT WILL TAKE 5-10 MIN)